 Also, employers usually allow employees to change the amount of salary deferred into the plan as the employees' circumstances change.
 And employees are often permitted to make their own investment decisions, and are frequently given access to their retirement funds through loans or hardship withdrawals.
 (For more on loans and hardship withdrawals, see Getting Your Retirement Money Early—Without Penalty.)

 A Keogh plan is a qualified plan for self-employed individuals.
-The term Keogh is not a tax term, and you won't find any reference to it in the Tax Code.
+The term Keogh isn't a tax term, and you won't find any reference to it in the tax code.
 It's just a bit of retirement planning jargon that refers to the special restrictions placed on qualified plans when they're established by self-employed individuals.
+The term is seldom used today.

 If you're vested in your retirement plan, you can take the full amount with you when you leave the company.
 If you're 50% vested, you can take 50% of it with you when you go.
-In the case of a 401(k) plan, you're always 100% vested in the salary you defer into the plan, but may not be vested in any employer contributions to the plan (depending on the plan's rules).
+In the case of a 401(k) plan, you're always 100% vested in the salary or wages you defer into the plan, but you might not be vested in any employer contributions to the plan (depending on the plan's rules).

 Generally, yes.
 The restrictions on contributions you can make to a retirement plan are applied to each employer separately.
 If you work for a company, the company is an employer.
 If you're self-employed, you are a separate employer and can have a separate retirement plan for your business.
 But be careful.
 If both you and your employer establish some type of salary reduction plan, you might run up against an overall limit on contributions.